The BEST Vegan Feta Cheese

 When you try this recipe (and I do mean when because, friend, you NEED this vegan feta cheese in your life), let us know about it!

-Rate the recipe and leave a comment below or tag us in your SUPER EXCITING photos on Instagram.
+Leave a star rating and comment below or tag us in your SUPER EXCITING photos on Instagram.
 In case you’re not already following along, we’re @theplantpowercouple with the “the”.

 Bonus points if you can capture the look on your face when you first try it.
 I love seeing people’s actual reactions to recipes, and I have a feeling this one is going to produce some great moments like that.